Pylons/pyramid/docs/narr/hooks.rst

 Adding Renderer Globals
 -----------------------

-Whenever :mod:`pyramid` handles a request to perform a rendering (after a view with a ``renderer=`` configuration attribute is invoked, or when the any of the methods beginning with ``render`` within the :mod:`pyramid.renderers` module are called), *renderer globals* can
+Whenever :app:`Pyramid` handles a request to perform a rendering (after a view with a ``renderer=`` configuration attribute is invoked, or when the any of the methods beginning with ``render`` within the :mod:`pyramid.renderers` module are called), *renderer globals* can